 Process staff members work closely as a team to successfully initiate and implement the various aspects of the operational plan.
 The effort documented herein is achievable and manageable with the current staffing program.
 However, as certain tasks develop further, the ADOT LPA Section foresees the need for additional staff to handle future growth in the O&M program.
 As O&M tasks reveal compliance issues, it is anticipated that more training, tools, and monitoring activities will need to be developed, coordinated, and implemented by the ADOT LPA Section.
-These needs will be identified in the annual report.
+These needs will be identified in the ADOT Local Public Agency Section Annual Report.